Marmaray: Second phase

 A third line was added to enable the electric multiple unit (EMU) cars and other railway carriages to move separately.
 Thirty-six above-ground stations along the line were rebuilt or completely refurbished.
 Signalling was also modernised to allow trains to travel as close as two minutes apart (although in reality far fewer trains than that actually run).

 The suburban-rail upgrade part of the project, known originally as CR1, was first awarded to the AMD Rail Consortium, comprising Marubeni of Japan, Dogus Insaat of Turkey and Alstom of France.
 However, they were unable to complete the work and it was re-tendered as contract CR3 in early 2011.
 The replacement contract worth €932.8 million was awarded to a joint venture between OHL and Invensys Rail.

 Freight

 In February 2010, Railway Gazette International reported that the tunnel's administrators were hiring consultants to analyse options for carrying freight traffic.
 The Prime Minister and other officials have suggested that the Marmaray will help to create a modern "Iron Silk Road" by allowing freight trains to travel between Europe and China.
-Freight trains not carrying dangerous goods will be able to use the tunnel when commuter services are not operating (between 1:00 a.m. and 5:00 a.m.).
+Freight trains that are not carrying dangerous goods will be able to use the tunnel when commuter services are not operating (between 1:00 a.m. and 5:00 a.m.).
+At other times only passenger trains will be in the tunnels.